bvalot/pyMLST/README.md

 This allows to iteratively enlarge the collection of strains to compare.
 The entry is a draft genome produced by an assembler, but also other genomes store in sequence database.

+## New version
+This V2 version of pyMLST offers:

+- An automatic import database mechanism to initiated cgMLST and MLST databases.
+- A new process to fill incomplet genes using MAFFT alignment.
+- A more complete command line interface with a sub-command system.
+- A configuration file for defined PATH to external tools.
+- An easy installation with pypi repository.

 ## Installation
 ### From pypi repository